mazerunner70/housef3/docs/phase1_export_implementation_summary.md

 # Phase 1 Export Implementation Summary

 ## Overview
-This document summarizes the completion of Phase 1 of the import/export system implementation, focusing on the export functionality.
+This document summarizes the completion of Phase 1 of the import/export system implementation, focusing on the export functionality using **FZIP (Financial ZIP) files**.

 ## Completed Components